firecracker-microvm/firecracker/CONTRIBUTING.md

 1. Create your contribution, meeting all
    [contribution quality standards](#contribution-quality-standards)
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
-   against the master branch of the Firecracker repository.
+   against the main branch of the Firecracker repository.
 1. Add two reviewers to your pull request (a maintainer will do that for you if you're new).
 Work with your reviewers to address any comments and obtain a minimum of 2 approvals, at least one of which must be provided by